 DEN 202.
 Amateur Radio Theory II.
 (1) I, II.
 Theory and practice of amateur (``ham'') radio operation.
 More basics of radio electronics, antennas, FCC regulations, Morse code; successful completion of the course should ensure passing the FCC General class examination.
 Credit may not be applied toward an engineering degree.
 One hour rec. and one hour Morse code lab a week.
 Pr.: DEN 201 or FCC Novice or ``no-code'' technician.

 DEN 210.
 History of Building and Construction.
 (3) I. An introduction to the art and science of building.
 Historical review from ancient to contemporary including related construction methods, equipment, and systems.
 Three hours rec. a week.

 DEN 220.
-Minority Engineering Colloquium.
+Multicultural Engineering Colloquium.
 (1) II.
 Continuation of DEN 120.
 Emphasis on career exploration and development, introduction to graduate school options, preparation and responsibility for advising process, tips on breaking the failure cycle, behavior modification strategies, and developing and utilizing leadership skills.
 Credit may not be applied towards an engineering degree.